 Spies also spoke to reducing this friction by making the path to purchase as simple as possible, requiring the least amount of effort from customers.
 Maev’s site even has the process down to a one-click purchase in some cases.

-With high-grade supplements and dog food, there’s a certain level of education that customers need in order to maximize their purchase and reduce churn, and Spies and Ferrara have both mastered education delivery.
+With high-grade supplements and dog food, there’s a certain level of education that customers need in order to maximize their purchases and reduce churn, and Spies and Ferrara have both mastered education delivery.

 For example, in most cases, dog parents will need to transition their pups off traditional food and ease them into Maev’s dog food.
 This information is critical to Maev’s customer retention and the success of its product.
 To educate consumers, Spies uses inserts that get mailed to customers with their purchase, so it’s front and center when they open the package.
 It offers immediate information and provides URLs to where customers can learn more about the product.
 She also “dangles a carrot” by showcasing the benefits dogs see after 60 days of eating the new food—knowing that new buyers will be enticed to come back for another round of dog food after the 30 day supply runs out so they can see the full effects in their dog.